tvheadend/tvheadend/docs/class/mpegts_service.md

 **Undo**         | Undo any changes made since the last save.
 **Edit**         | Edit an existing service.
 **Delete**       | Delete a service.
-**Map Selected** | Drop down menu: Map selected services, map the highlighted services within the grid.
+**Map Services** | Drop down menu: Map selected services, map the highlighted services within the grid.
 Map all services, map all available services as channels.
 Both options use the *Map services to channels* dialog.
 **View Level**   | Change the interface view level to show/hide more advanced options.
 **Help**         | Displays this help page.